MOURNING at EMANUEL

 2. You will receive, from the memorial park, a candle that burns for seven days.
 It is customary to light this when arriving home from the funeral (there is no blessing to recite).

-3. It is customary to make a donation to the officiating rabbi’s discretionary fund.
+3. It is customary to make a donation to the officiating clergy’s discretionary fund.
 This donation has ranged anywhere between $500 and $5,000.

 If you have any questions regarding the rituals and obligations surrounding the laws of mourning, please feel free to go to the My Jewish Learning website for more information.
 There you can read up on the many rituals surrounding funerals and mourning.